rogerbarton/vr-modeling/Interface/docs/index.rst

 Welcome to vr-modeling's documentation!
 =======================================

-*Deform meshes in virtual reality with libigl using Unity.*
+*Deform meshes in Virtual Reality with libigl using Unity.*

 .. toctree::
    :maxdepth: 2